 This year has also seen leading artists and designers across fashion and art starting to spread their wings and enter new territories.
 Designers are using fine art practices and their knowledge of materials to create highly functional art pieces for the home.
 We will see an increased desire to collect and own art that is both unique and practical.
 These designs will offer the best of both worlds, with the opportunity to personally curate a collection of functioning art pieces which can be appreciated daily.
 Waking up on a work of art is no longer just a dream.

-Eastern inspired designs that place simple form and neutral palettes will prevail, promoting a sense of balance and harmony.
-With the key room being the bedroom, encouraging this space to become a sanctuary, a place to centre oneself.
+Eastern inspired designs that focus on simple form and neutral palettes will prevail, promoting a sense of balance and harmony.
+With the key room being the bedroom, it will encourage this space to become a sanctuary, a place to centre oneself.

 So, while in 2020 the purpose of design trends continues to evolve, innovate and adapt, we will also see the idea of home-as-a-sanctuary become stronger than ever.
-We will be embracing design sensibility.
-To create designs and interior schemes that are truly individual, reflecting personalities and well-being.
-Living in unique spaces that make people truly happy and healthy.
+Designs and interior schemes will become truly individual, reflecting personalities and our approach to well-being.
+Ultimately, we will embrace design sensibility to create truly unique spaces that gives us healthier and more fulfilling environments.